dinob0t/ga_project_final/readme.md

 Area Under Curve train: 0.581466741011
 Area Under Curve test: 0.587151522923
-Area Under Curve average: 0.584309131967
+**Area Under Curve average:** 0.584309131967
 ```
 This shows another improvement in the classifiers accuracy.
 Future work should include expanding the number of Eigensuns for which this similarity index is calculated, revisiting the classification of the 'quiet' sun state by ensuring a longer time period between CME events', and the use of the Self-Similarity Image Index which is slower to compute but possibly more accurate.

 ### Dimensionality reduction 3 - Greyscale count
-The last lower dimensional feature implemented is a simple binning count of the number of pixels per image.
-This adds another 256 features to our dataset which with the previous features now has dimensions of 126144x523.
+The last lower dimensional feature implemented is a simple binning count of the number of different grey-level pixels per image.
+This adds another 256 features to our dataset which with the previous features now gives us dimensions of 126144x523.
 The results are now further improved to:
 ```
 R^2 train: 0.672718006795
 R^2 test: 0.671757742311